 David M.A.
-Amato focuses on corporate finance and is Co-Chair of the Norton Rose Fulbright Asset-Based Lending team in Canada.
-As counsel and advisor to various foreign and domestic financial institutions, insurance companies, funds and other credit providers, he has significant and industry-leading experience in sophisticated debt financing transactions and has led numerous multi-jurisdictional, international, and domestic debt financing mandates (including cash-flow, asset-based, acquisition, debtor-in-possession, mine and project financings).
+Amato focuses on corporate finance and is co-chair of the Norton Rose Fulbright Asset-Based Lending team in Canada.
+As counsel and advisor to various foreign and domestic financial institutions, private debt funds, insurance companies and an array of other credit providers, he has significant and industry-leading experience in sophisticated debt financing transactions leading numerous multi-jurisdictional, international and domestic mandates (including asset based, cash flow, leveraged acquisition, debtor-in-possession, mine and project financings).
 As a senior and leading member of the asset-based lending team (a corporate finance area of practice for which Norton Rose Fulbright is recognized as a leading firm), David represents, and is a trusted advisor to, a number of Canadian and US asset-based lenders.
 He also has extensive insolvency and restructuring experience acting on behalf of creditors.
-David has been recognized by The Canadian Legal Lexpert® Directory, The Best Lawyers in Canada, Chambers Global and International Financial Law Review.
+David has been recognized by The Canadian Legal Lexpert Directory, The Best Lawyers in Canada, Chambers Global and International Financial Law Review.

 FirstService Corporation completed its previously announced acquisition of approximately 95% of Global Restoration Holdings, LLC, the second largest commercial and large loss property restoration firm in North America.